Laboratoire-de-Chemoinformatique/VQGAE/README.md

 ### TO-DO tasks before the stable release:

 - [x] First version of the code
+- [x] Add ordering network
+- [ ] Add inverse QSAR with genetic algorithm
-- [ ] Add links to figshare for datasets, weights and statistics
+- [ ] Add links to datasets, weights and statistics
 - [ ] Add trained models to HuggingFace
-- [ ] Add ordering network
-- [ ] Add inverse QSAR with genetic algorithm
 - [ ] Add tutorials in jupyter/colab
 - [ ] Update documentation for VQGAE